 Many smoothie recipes call for honey, Greek yogurt or fruit juice, making your smoothie taste like a blended dessert.
 And while you might enjoy the taste, you won’t love the added blood sugar spike.

-Instead, use a keto-friendly sweetener like stevia, erythritol, monk fruit or Swerve.
+Instead, use a keto-friendly sweetener like stevia or monk fruit.
 In this almond butter smoothie recipe, you’ll use stevia, which comes in liquid drops or powdered forms.
 Stevia is low carb friendly because it contains zero calories and ranks zero on the glycemic index.
 Stevia has been shown to benefit your blood sugar and insulin levels after a meal[*].

 Get Your Daily Dose of Supplements

 Supplements help you get into ketosis faster and offer a healthy dose of protein and fat.
 However, it’s important to use keto-friendly supplements, such as:

 - MCT oil: MCT (medium-chain triglycerides) are a form of saturated fatty acids.
 The oil is extracted from whole foods, like coconut and palm oil.
 Since they are quickly absorbed by your body and metabolized into energy in the liver, they are the most efficient form of saturated fats in terms of energy production.